Skip to main content

 MIDI Scene change has priority over Lock change.
 If you select the same MIDI Source and Channel for Lock and Scene changes, only Scenes will be triggered by the corresponding events coming from the MIDI source.
 Corresponding Lock snapshots will not be recalled.

-You can assign many parameters of the Channel properties and Plug-ins located in your various channels (Sounds, Groups, and Master) of your Project to MIDI messages in order to control and automate them via MIDI.
+You can assign many parameters of the Channel properties and Plug-ins of your Sounds, your Groups, and your Master to MIDI messages in order to control and automate them via MIDI.

-In addition, when Maschine is running as a plug-in, you can assign these parameters to automation IDs in order to control and automate them via host automation tracks in your host.
+In addition, when Maschine is running as a plug-in, you can assign these parameters to automation IDs in order to control and automate them via host automation tracks in your DAW.

 Notice